How we can help

 We offer a first stop service for farmers and landowners on both the old and the new agri-environment schemes.
 We work closely with Natural England who advise on the Government’s agri-environment schemes.
 The most up to date information on the schemes, including how to apply and scheme manuals, can be found on their website.
 Supporting farmers and landowners to continue to deliver a range of public benefits through national agri-environment scheme agreements is one of the objectives agreed by the Authority and a wide range of local partner organisations in the National Park Management Plan 2019-24.

 - Free advice visits to explain the range of national and regional grants available and how to apply for them.

-- If you are interested in applying for Water Items you will need to have your application endorsed by the Catchment Sensitive Farming Officer (CSFO) and inside the National Park Boundary we are the acting CSFOs.
+- If you are interested in applying for a Water Capital Grant you will need to have your application endorsed by the Catchment Sensitive Farming Officer (CSFO) and inside the National Park Boundary we are the acting CSFOs.
 Please contact us.